-Follow instructions in this section to remove and install a 3.5-inch simple-swap drive backplate.
+Use this information to remove and install a 3.5-inch simple-swap drive backplate.

 Note: This section applies only to server models that have 3.5-inch simple-swap drive backplates installed.

 Remove the 3.5-inch simple-swap drive backplate